 Talented writers from local high schools and colleges are trained to serve as Writing Leaders and mentors, providing individual assistance and encouragement to student writers.
 Many Writing Leaders work with teachers in elementary, middle, and high school classrooms during the school year.
 The LSWW also features guest writers and workshops led by award-winning writers and teachers of writing.

 How much does the workshop cost?

 The workshop is free of charge.
-All LSWW costs and fees—including tuition, field trip transportation, writing and art supplies, lunch, and entertainment—are covered by the Lawrence History Center and contributions from individuals, foundations, and the summer food program through Lawrence Public Schools.
+All LSWW costs and fees—including tuition and writing and art supplies—are covered by the Lawrence History Center and contributions from individuals, and foundations.

 Program awards and recognition